 The observation bridge leads from the second floor of the visitor center across Henderson Creek to walking trails and viewing platform where visitors can see birds, fish and an occasional manatee, if conditions are right.

-Admission is $5 for adults, $3 for kids 6 to 12, and free for kids under 6.
+Admission is $10 for adults, $5 for kids 4 to 12, and free for kids 3 and under.
 The center is open Monday through Friday from 9 a.m. to 4 p.m., with Saturday hours from October through May.

 Learn more about the Environmental Learning Center facilities, daily themes, art exhibit and more.